Penshurst (NSW)

 Penshurst is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of the suburb of Penshurst (NSW) as of Feb 2026 is around 13,272.
-This reflects an increase of 680 people since the 2021 Census, which reported a population of 12,592 people.
-The change is inferred from the resident population of 13,046 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 25 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,204 persons per square kilometer, placing Penshurst in the top 10% of national locations assessed by AreaSearch.
-The suburb's 5.4% growth since census positions it within 2.2 percentage points of the SA4 region (7.6%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 88.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Penshurst (NSW) is around 13,272, reflecting a 5.4% increase since the 2021 Census which reported a population of 12,592 people.
+This growth is inferred from an estimated resident population of 13,046 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 25 validated new addresses since the Census date.
+This results in a population density ratio of 5,204 persons per square kilometer, placing Penshurst in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 5.4% since the census is within 2.2 percentage points of the SA4 region's growth rate of 7.6%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 88.0% of overall population gains during recent periods, driving primary population growth in Penshurst.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, a population increase just below the median of statistical areas across the nation is expected, with the suburb expected to expand by 732 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.8% in total over the 17 years.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilised.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, population projections indicate an increase just below the median of statistical areas across the nation, with Penshurst expected to expand by 718 persons to 2041, reflecting a total gain of 3.7% over the 17 years.

 Frequently Asked Questions - Population